-2.5 (E) Adjusting Co-registrant Registration Scores
+2.6 (E) Adjusting Co-registrant Registration Scores

+For co-registrants to enter the qualified pool, both registrants must meet the minimum scores and meet all requirements.
+If either registrant fails to do so, neither registrant will be entered into the qualified pool.
 Co-registrant registration scores will be adjusted to match the lowest scoring co-registrant.
 For example, two registrants may choose to partner under one business proposal and each receive scores of 154 and 112.
 The partnership scores will be adjusted so that each co-registrant scores 112 points.